DevAgnihotri/MCA_Sem_2/DSA/Questions.md

 # Data Structures and Algorithms Questions

+Unit 1 and 2

+## 1. Algorithms

+1. Define the term ‘Algorithm’.
+Give the essential properties of an algorithm.
+2. Describe the Big Oh notation.
+3. Write down algorithm to evaluate postfix expression and also evaluate given postfix expression using the algorithm:
+    `10, 7 + 30, 6 / * 8 -`
+4. (a) Let A[n] be an array of “n” numbers.
+Design a data structure and algorithm to perform any sequence of the following two operations:
+    (i) Add(i, y): add the value y to the ith number in the array.
+    (ii) Partial-sum(i): returns the sum of the first ”i” numbers in the array, i.e.,
+    $$\sum_{j=1}^{i} A[j]$$

+## 2. Data Structures: Definitions and Types

+1. Define the term data structure.
+List some linear and non-linear data structures stating the application area where they will be used.
+2. Discuss Linear and Nonlinear data structure with example.
+3. Differentiate between array and linked list.

+## 3. Queues

+1. Define the types of queues.
+2. What is Queue?
+Explain Priority Queue.
+Write uses of Queue.
+3. (a) Write an algorithm for insertion and deletion of elements of a queue.
+Use a Boolean variable to distinguish between a queue being empty or full.
+4. (b) Consider the following linear queue capable of accommodating maximum five elements.
+    Front = 2, Rear = 4, Queue = [_, L, M, N, _]
+    Compute the following operations:
+    (i) Add O
+    (ii) Add P
+    (iii) Delete two letters
+    (iv) Add Q, R

+## 4. Arrays

+1. (a) How two-dimensional arrays are represented in memory?
+Also obtain the formula for calculating the address of any element stored in array, in case of column major order.
+(Make necessary assumptions yourself)
+2. (b) Drive the index formula for 2-Dimensional array stored as row major order.

+## 5. Stacks

+1. (b) Write a “C” program using stack to check whether a string is palindrome or not.
+Do not define empty, push, and pop functions.
+(Note: Palindrome is a sequence of characters that reads the same backward and forward.)
+2. (c) Transform the following prefix expression to infix:
+    `++A-*$BCD/+EF*GHI`
+3. Define Stack.
+Convert the expressioninfix to prefix using stack:
+A*(B+D)/E-F*(G+H/K).
+4. What is the Tower of Hanoi problem?
+Explain the solutions of the Tower of Hanoi problem where the numbers of disks are 3 and numbers of pages are 3.

+## 6. Strings

+1. (b) Write function in C, which deletes all occurrences of a given character from a given string.

+## 7. Hashing

+1. Define Hashing.
+Discuss various methods of collision resolution with suitable example.
+2. What do you understand by hashing?
+What are the different hashing techniques?
+Discuss different techniques to resolve collision once it is occurred during hashing.
+3. Define Hash function.
+Explain Collision resolution strategies.
+How collision is resolved using separate chaining concept?
+4. Define hashing.
+What are the properties of a good hash function?
+With necessary examples explain four different hashing techniques.

+## 8. Parameter Passing

+1. (d) Explain parameter-passing technique used in C with example.

+## 9. Recursion

+1. (c) Let J and K be integers and suppose Q(J, K) is recursively defined as
+    - Q(J, K) = 5 if J < K
+    - Q(J, K) = Q(J-K, K+3) + J if J ≥ K
+    Find Q(4, 7).

+Unit 4 and 5

 ## 1. Binary Trees

+(d) What do you mean by pattern matching?
+Discuss any pattern matching algorithm with proper example.
+(e) Write an algorithm which finds the transitive closure of a graph.

 1. **Binary Search Tree (BST)**
     2. What is a binary search tree?
 Write an algorithm to implement recursive or iterative search for a binary search tree.